i-can-not-program/wiiu-wii-vc-to-iso/README.md

 # How to turn Wii Games from Wii U eShop into ISOs on Linux and Mac
 This may not work on all Wii games, I have only tested "Super Mario Galaxy 2"

+1. You will need a Wii U console with a way of launching homebrew.
-1. For this you will need an SD Card, other SDs work as well eg. *SDHC* (I will be referring to it as an SD Card)
+1. For this you will also need an SD Card, other SDs work as well eg. *SDHC* (I will be referring to it as an SD Card)
 1. Download both [OTP2SD](https://github.com/dimok789/otp2sd_dumper/releases/download/v1.0/otp2sd.zip) and [SEEPROM2SD](https://github.com/dimok789/seeprom2sd/releases/download/v1.0/seeprom2sd.zip) (source code for OTP2SD [here](https://github.com/dimok789/otp2sd_dumper) and SEEPROM2SD [here](https://github.com/dimok789/seeprom2sd))
 1. Create a folder called wiiu on the root of your SD Card, Inside of the wiiu folder create another folder called apps inside the wiiu folder.
 1. Inside the folder called apps that you just created, Create one folder called OTP2SD and another called SEEPROM2SD.